About

 Leadership & Service

-As Associate Vice-President, Research Oversight & Integrity, Milligan provides campus-wide leadership for research integrity and compliance.
-His portfolio includes the Office of Research Ethics, safeguarding research, research health & safety, bibliometrics, emergency research issues, and campus research awards.
-He co-led the university's Research Data Management strategy and continues to support its implementation.
+He previously served as Associate Vice-President, Research Oversight & Integrity, leading campus-wide research integrity and compliance — including the Office of Research Ethics, safeguarding research, research health & safety, bibliometrics, emergency research issues, and campus research awards — and co-led the university's Research Data Management strategy through to implementation.

 He sits on advisory boards including the Canadian Commission for UNESCO's Memory of the World Advisory Committee and the UCLA Library's Modern Endangered Archives Program (MEAP) board.
 He is a Fellow of the Royal Historical Society.